biosaxs-dev/molass-legacy/README.md

 > [!NOTE]
-> The molass_legacy package currently depends mutually on molass, which is the package name of `Molass Library` referenced below.<br>This mutual dependence is planned to be changed to one-way dependence from molass_legacy to molass.<br>The meaning of the planned change is as follows.<br>The molass package is a rewrite of molass_legacy and they have quite a lot in commmon, which will be rearranged and unified into the molass side.
+> The molass_legacy package currently depends mutually on molass, which is the package name of `Molass Library` referenced below.
+This mutual dependence is planned to be changed to one-way dependence from molass_legacy to molass.<br>The meaning of the planned change is as follows.<br>The molass package is a rewrite of molass_legacy and they have quite a lot in commmon, which will be rearranged and unified into the molass side.

 For details, see also: